DimitriPalmer22/Studio-Docs/Projects/Summer Project/Art/12-23 UI Menus and Whatnot.md

 	- There is the rune associated with the note.
 For standard journal entries, this is always going to be visible.
 For experiment logs, this is only visible once the associated objective has been completed.
 	- The title of the note
 	- The type of note it is (experiment log vs. journal entry)
-- In the right panel is the note ite
+- In the right panel is the note itself.
+- For each note:
+	- there is the text of the note itself
+	- the background of the note contains the rune associated with the note.
+However, we need to find a way to make this as unintrusive as possible.
+Maybe make it smaller or move it out the way?
+The readability of the text takes priority.